sunnybhambhani/todayslearning/inProgress/k8s_deploy_security_practices.md

 - **resources.requests.cpu**
 - **resources.requests.memory**
-  - The settings `resources.limits.cpu` and `resources.limits.memory` specifies the `minimum` amount of CPU/Memory that a container should use.
+  - The settings `resources.requests.cpu` and `resources.requests.memory` specifies the `minimum` amount of CPU/Memory that a container should use.
   - It's used to allocate the amount of CPU/Memory resources on the node for container.
   ```
     containers: